Malham Cove

 Lockdown – it does strange things to a person who likes to be busy!

 Week one of the Easter Holidays and I make it my quest to sort out the mess with my daughter’s covid-19 vaccine.
-I reach the first step of the complaints procedure for our GP practice, receive a very nice call from the practice manager and we have a Pfizer clinic date in the diary before tea-time on Tuesday.
+I reach the first step of the complaints procedure, for our GP practice, receive a very nice call from the practice manager and we have a Pfizer clinic date in the diary before tea-time on Tuesday.
 And that leaves the rest of the week free.
 Dangerously free.
 I am very tempted to start on a mountain of paper work for school, but sternly tell myself that I need a break.
 And thus, for reasons I can only attribute to Locked-down madness, I find myself tottering up the stairs towards my bedroom … armed with rollers, tins of paint and dust sheets.
 Why did nobody stop me?

 The daring ‘feature’ wall is painted without incident and I move confidently onto the rest, sloshing generous amounts of ‘Magnolia’ into a fresh tray.
 In my defence, how was I to know that there was a hole in the thing?
 I do wonder why there seem to be growing puddles of paint on my expertly strewn dust sheets, but put it down to a little initial over-enthusiastic pouring and roller on with vigour, blissfully unaware of any issues.
 It is only as I move the tray from ground level to the top of my ladder, in readiness for those final tricky high bits, that the leaky tray is unmasked.
 Paint drips from the bottom of the tray onto my hair, my surprised face and my long suffering ‘painting shirt.
 In the blink of an eye, albeit not my gunked up lashes, I am a Magnolia mess!